Beth Chapman, wife of Dog the Bounty Hunter, dies

 Duane Chapman gained fame after he nabbed serial rapist and Max Factor heir Andrew Luster in Mexico in 2003.

 She was later elected president of the Professional Bail Agents of the United States and opposed some bail reform measures nationwide.
-She boasted of being the youngest ever to receive a bail license in Colorado at 29.
-That record was beat by her step-daughter Lyssa Chapman daughter who became licensed at age 19, she said.
+She boasted of being the youngest to receive a bail licence in Colorado at 29.
+That record was beat by her step-daughter Lyssa Chapman, who became licensed at age 19, she said.

 Funeral services are expected to be held in Honolulu and Colorado, Wood-Sword said.